jefferson-salvador/AufaitCorona/README.md

 # AufaitCorona
 This is a website about Corona Virus awareness.
-This website is not an official website of any agency, this is on used in Hackathon competition.
+This website is not an official website of any agency.
+This is only used in Hackathon competition.

 Authors:
 Jefferson Salvador